 At the centre of the house is an eight-metre high galleried hallway.
 This is the heart of the building and allows one to experience the strength and scale of the timber structure, of oak and elm.

 The design was a process of subtraction rather than addition.
-The building was stripped back to the original oak structure of columns and trusses.
+The barn was stripped back to the original oak structure of columns and trusses.
 This provided a grid around which spaces were planned.

 A major theme was the re-organisation of the first floor plan so that the bedrooms were accessed via the central gallery.
 The proportions of the original barn are celebrated with open plan spaces and ceilings reaching to the apex of the roof.